umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/research.md

 nav_order: 2
 ---

-I investigate the (microscopic) exotic properties of matter under extreme conditions.
+I investigate the (microscopic) exotic properties of matter under extreme conditions, mostly high pressure.

 With my collaborators, we are interested in topics such as:
 - **Dynamical disorder in crystalline solids**